yig/graphics101-imageprocessing/README.md

         // Stores the result into `output`.
         void edge_detect( const Image& input, Image& output );

+Edge detect doesn't make sense if part of the filter is off the canvas, so set pixels along the boundary of the image to black (no edges).
+If you want to be fancy, you could convolve vertically along the left and right edges and vertically along the top and bottom edges, or you could virtually extend the image by repeating the closest value.

 6. **(additional ? points)** Additional operations.
 Make suggestions!

 Tips